Endogenous Heteroskedasticity in Linear Models: A control function approach

-\begin{assumption} Polynomial Control Function: $r(V)$ is a polynomial of degree $k_v$ in $V$ that does not contain a constant.
-That is $r(V)=\sum_{j=1}^{k_v} \mu_jV^j$. \end{assumption}
+\begin{assumption} Polynomial Control Function: $r(V)$ is a polynomial of degree $k_v$ in $ V$ that does not contain a constant.
+That is $r( V)=\sum_{j=1}^{k_v} \mu_j {V}^j$. \end{assumption}

-An important condition in Assumption \ref{assumption:pol} is the exclusion of a constant term in the function $r(V)$.
-Otherwise, we may allow for $r(V)$ to include a constant, but restrict $g(D, X)$ to not contain a linear term with $D$ and $X$.
-The intuition for these restrictions is simple.
-Suppose there is only one endogenous regression $D$ and the both the skedastic function and the CF contain a constant as: $g(D)=1+\delta D$ and $r(V)=1+V$.
-Then, $g(D)r(V)=1+V+\delta D+\delta DV$, and in this case, one is not able to identify $\alpha_{1}$ because of the term $\delta D$.
-This is also highlighted by \cite{FlorensHeckmanMeghirVytlacil08}.
+This assumption is a trade-off between flexible parameterization and the nonparametric model used in \cite[][p2202]{FlorensHeckmanMeghirVytlacil08}.
+Finally, the identification results below also require a full rank condition that implies that the functions in Assumptions \ref{assumption:pol2} and \ref{assumption:pol} are not linearly dependent with the full set of covariates $(D,X)$.
+Assumption \ref{assumption:pol} achieves this by not including a constant term in the function $r(V)$, but different conditions can be adapted as long as the full rank is satisfied, i.e. we may allow for $r(V)$ to include a constant, but restrict $g(D, X)$ to not contain a linear term with $D$ and $X$.
+The intuition for these restrictions is simple: we cannot have the same covariate to appear both in the linear function and in the implied control function expanded with the skedastic function.
+Suppose that there is only one endogenous regressor $D$ and that both the skedastic function and the CF contain a constant as: $g(D)=1+\delta D$ and $r(V)=1+V$.
+Then, $g(D)r( V)=1+ V+\delta D+\delta D V$, and in this case, one is not able to identify $\alpha_{1}$ because of the term $\delta D$.

 Identification of the parameter of interest requires identification of $V$, which in turn requires identification of $h$, which we can achieved up-to-scale.
 See for instance, \cite{RomanoWolf17} and \citet[][ch.
 8]{Wooldridge12} for parametric specifications, and \citet{JiSuXiao15} and \citet{LintonXiao19} for nonparametric specifications.
 The next assumption imposes a normalization on the second moment of the control function, and requires the skedastic function to be positive.